Ananym/welcome-to-nexus/character/community-subpath.md

 Participating in a PC subpath is a very rewarding experience - you'll develop friendships and specialised knowledge, and enjoy some unique playstyle benefits.
 However, community subpaths ask a lot in return.
 You'll need to form a relationship with a subpath guide and undergo training to enter, and you'll likely be expected to be able to act in-character.
 The kinds of activities involved in training and the level of strictness around roleplaying varies among the subpaths.

 You need to be level 50 to join a PC subpath, but as training takes time, it's never too early to start.
+Go for it as early as possible!

 The process for joining each subpath is different, but some general hints: